VingardiumGloriosa/Cinema-XXX/README.md

 Special thanks to Chiara who picked up a lot of slack and helped me in many areas.

 -------------------------------------------------------------------------------------------------
-Section 2 - Gloria Grofova (GitHub username: MrBigRedButton)
+Section 2 - Gloria Grofova (GitHub username: Glória - VingardiumGloriosa)

 I mostly participated in:
 - setting up the movies controller,